-Nana Akua Anyidoho is an Associate Professor and Director at the Centre for Social Policy Studies.
-Her background is primarily in development psychology and social policy, with additional training in statistics, economic and African Studies, and in both qualitative and quantitative methodologies.
+Nana Akua Anyidoho is an Associate Professor and Director of the Centre for Social Policy Studies.
+Her background is primarily in development psychology and social policy, with additional training in statistics, economics and African Studies, and in both qualitative and quantitative methodologies.

 Prof. Anyidoho’s research is broadly in social policy and social development.
-Her work frequently explores themes of participation, inclusion, and empowerment by examining how marginalized social groups (in particular, young people and women) respond to globalizing and neo-liberalizing policy structures in their struggles for social and economic.
-She is also interested in higher education policy and, in particular, its implication for graduate employment.
+Her work frequently explores themes of participation, inclusion, and empowerment by examining how marginalized social groups (in particular, young people and women) interact with and are impacted by social policy structures and processes.
+She is especially interested in higher education policy and its implication for graduate employment.